 10. No

-How to teach it: Use a calm but firm voice.
+Teaching tip: Speak in a forceful but composed tone.
 Say “no” and redirect your dog to a positive behavior.
 Reward once they comply.

 Tips for Success